alfrix/docs/docs/library/fceumm.md

 - **No Sprite Limit** (**Off**/On)

-<center> Removes 8-sprites-per-scanline hardware limit. </center>
+	Removes 8-sprites-per-scanline hardware limit.

 - **Sound Volume** (**150**/160/170/180/190/200/210/220/230/240/250/0/10/20/30/40/50/60/70/80/90/100/110/120/130/140)

-<center> Self-explanatory. </center>
+	Self-explanatory.

 - **Sound Quality** (**Low**/High/Very High)

-<center> Enables high/higher sound quality for games using expansion audio (MMC5, VRC6, VRC7, Namco, Sunsoft).
-Use Low for slower devices. </center>
+	Enables high/higher sound quality for games using expansion audio (MMC5, VRC6, VRC7, Namco, Sunsoft).
+Use Low for slower devices.

 - **Swap Duty Cycles** (**Off**/On)

-<center> Replicates the sound of some famiclones that have duty cycles swapped for square channels.
-A quick sound comparison is in Contra's sound effect when shooting with normal bullets. </center>
+	Replicates the sound of some famiclones that have duty cycles swapped for square channels.
+A quick sound comparison is in Contra's sound effect when shooting with normal bullets.

 - **Turbo Enable** (**None**/Player 1/Player 2/Both)

-<center> Enable the use of the [Turbo B and Turbo A buttons](https://docs.libretro.com/library/fceumm/index.html#controllers). </center>
+	Enable the use of the [Turbo B and Turbo A buttons](https://docs.libretro.com/library/fceumm/index.html#controllers).

 - **Turbo Delay (in frames)** (**3**/5/10/15/30/60/1/2)

-<center> The number of frames between consecutive buttton presses when the Turbo B or Turbo A buttons are held down. </center>
+	The number of frames between consecutive buttton presses when the Turbo B or Turbo A buttons are held down.

 - **Zapper Mode** (**pointer**/mouse)

-<center> Pointer allows the Zapper Device Type to be used for touch-devices, but still can be used with regular mouse.
-Pointer and Mouse mode movement behaves differently with different input driver so user can choose which movement feels natural to them. </center>
+	Pointer allows the Zapper Device Type to be used for touch-devices, but still can be used with regular mouse.
+Pointer and Mouse mode movement behaves differently with different input driver so user can choose which movement feels natural to them.

 - **Show Crosshair** (Off/**On**)

-<center> Show the crosshair for the Zapper device type. </center>
+	Show the crosshair for the Zapper device type.

 ??? note "Show Crosshair - On"
 	![](images\Cores\fceumm\cross_on.png)